jpellman/python-novice-gapminder/_episodes/01-run-quit.md

 *   **Edit:** Actions related to editing documents and other activities such as *Undo*, *Cut*, *Copy*, *Paste*, etc.
 *   **View:** Actions that alter the appearance of JupyterLab.
 *   **Run:** Actions for running code in different activities such as notebooks and code consoles (discussed below).
-*   **Kernel:** Actions for managing kernels which, as mentioned above, are separate processes for running code.
+*   **Kernel:** Actions for managing kernels which, as mentioned above, are interfaces for multiple languages that that can run code in those languages.
 *   **Tabs:** A list of the open documents and activities in the dock panel.
 *   **Settings:** Common JupyterLab settings can be configured using this menu.
 There is also an *Advanced Settings Editor* option in the dropdown menu that provides more fine-grained control of JupyterLab settings and configuration options.
 *   **Help:** A list of JupyterLab and kernel help links.